 UPDATE!
 It’s after midnight, but I have to tell you about a couple of adds to the menu.
 One is the Pappardelle Bolognese.
 Simple but excitingly tasty.
 The other is the duck/onion flatbread.
 I posted a photo because I had to show it to you.
 And it tastes as good as it looks.

 We now return you to our program already in progress:

-I think long and hard before I rate a restaurant at a "9" or higher.
+I think long and hard before I rate a restaurant at a 4-stars or higher.
 But several factors influenced my decision.
 (1) The menu is cleverly laid out and offers a wide variety of items, large, small and in-between.
-And for lack of better words, it's just stuff you like to eat.
+And for lack of better words, it’s just stuff you like to eat.
 (2) During each of our visits, the service was very good, especially our most recent when we were waited on by the very funny, clever and efficient Trisha.
 (3) Extra touches include the unusual kids menu, the Salt Air logo tubs for the fries, other cool-looking logo stuff, the well-appointed physical plant and the straight-ahead no-nonsense preparation and consistency of the food.
 These factors really left us no choice.
-I guard my 9s very closely, and we will continue to return in hopes that this level of quality will continue.
+I guard my stars very closely, and we will continue to return in hopes that this level of quality will continue.
 The ratings will always reflect the most recent visit.
 These people are professionals and we expect no less from them.